Porsil/planet-match/README.md

 -   **Bugs**

-    -   The flipCard and checkCards function would intially not work.
-Moving some of the variables to outside of the fucntion fixed this.
+    -   The flipCard and checkCards function would initially not work.
+Moving some of the variables to outside of the function fixed this.
     -   If more than 2 cards are clicked in the 0.75 seconds before the checkCards function is invokes, then the game breaks as one card is left face up.
 This bug was fixed by creating an overlay that was called to cover the gameboard during the 0.75 seconds which meant the cards underneath the overlay could not be clicked.
+The bug was still occasionally present on an iPhone 12, so 10 milliseconds were added to the setTimeout for overlayOff in the flipCard function.
+This fixed the bug.

 -   **Validator Testing**

     - HTML
         -   When passed through the [official W3C HTML validator](https://validator.w3.org/) no errors were found.
+Three warning were given for sections lacking a heading.
+This was not addessed as headings are not required for the sections.

     - CSS
-        -   The [official W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) gave an error as the 2 parameters given for padding had a comma sepataing them.
+        -   The [official W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) gave an error as the 2 parameters given for padding had a comma separating them.
 The comma was removed to resolve the error.

     - JS
         -   The code was passed through [JSHint](https://jshint.com/), which was configured to ES6, some missing semi-colons were flagged.
 The semi-colons were added to resolve the warnings.